National Parks To Help Promote Eco-tourism In GB: Amin Aslam - UrduPoint

 It would the first experiment of its kind globally to save the Ladakh Urial, which was endemic to only Pakistan and India, and remained highly endangered, the SAPM remarked.

-"The PM also stated that his government will have "zero tolerance" towards timber mafia and praised the work of the GB Forests Department under the 10 billion Tree Tsunami project," he said.\932
+"The PM also stated that his government will have "zero tolerance" towards timber mafia and praised the work of the GB Forests Department under the 10 billion Tree Tsunami project," he said.\778C:zkz/P:zkz/L:adn/E:adn/I:ihn/R:ihn